sumikey/ons_goods_trade_data_streamlit_dash/README.md

 **Issues / To-Do**

-dashboard_app.py is having issues deploying on streamlit: the files scraped fron ons are zipped excels, and the preprocessed dataframe is then saved as a .pkl.
+dashboard_app.py is having issues deploying on streamlit: the files scraped from ons are zipped excels, and the preprocessed dataframe is then saved as a .pkl.
 This process works locally but is causing issues in deployment.
 For now the dashboard is running off of the pre-downloaded ons_csv_test.csv stored on github and is not scraping new data from the ONS website.
 Will fix in a future iteration.

 ---